 You’ve heard it all before.
 Walk to work.
 Turn off the lights.
 Take a reusable coffee cup.
 Avoid palm oil.
 Don’t leave the tap running.
 Take your own bag.
 Buy organic.
+Yada yada yada.

-There are a million things you can do in your personal life to reduce your environmental impact, and a million more policies you can support and campaign for.
+It’s a bit overwhelming, right?
+There are a million things you can do in your personal life to fight climate change and reduce your environmental impact, and a million more policies you can support and campaign for.

 Sounds reasonable, right?
 But what IS this low hanging carbon cutting fruit I speak of?